anuket-project/anuket-specifications/doc/ref_model/chapters/chapter07.md

 The scope of the security controls requirements maps to the scope of the Reference Model architecture.

-Cloud Infrastructure requirements must cover the virtual infrastructure layer and the hardware infrastructure layer, including virtual resources, hardware resources, virtual infrastructure manager and hardware infrastructure manager, as described in chapter 3.
+Cloud Infrastructure requirements must cover the virtual infrastructure layer and the hardware infrastructure layer, including virtual resources, hardware resources, virtual infrastructure manager and hardware infrastructure manager, as described in Chapter 3.

 <a name="7.3.2"></a>
 ### 7.3.2 High level security Requirements